schniebel/odds-update/README.md

 Schema enforcement: All records flow through AWS Glue Schema Registry, which enforces BACKWARD or FULL compatibility on raw.events.*.

-Dead-letter queue (DLQ): Malformed or deserialization failures are routed into a raw.events.dlq topic to prevent backpressure.
+Dead-letter queue (DLQ): Malformed or deserialization failures are routed into a `raw.events.dlq` topic to prevent backpressure.

-These raw.events.* topics in Core Kafka serve as the authoritative staging area for all incoming events.
+These `raw.events.*` topics in Core Kafka serve as the authoritative staging area for all incoming events.

-### Core Kafka (raw.events.*) → Odds Compute
+### Core Kafka (`raw.events.*`) → Odds Compute
-Odds compute services (in the compute cluster) consume from raw.events.*.
+Odds compute services (in the compute cluster) consume from `raw.events.*`.
 Each service enriches the events using Postgres (reference/config data) and Redis (cached lookups or hot state), then computes the odds update.

+Postgres (RDS): odds-compute services query reference/configuration data (e.g., team rosters, game metadata) during enrichment.
+Redis (ElastiCache): odds-compute services cache hot state and provide fast lookups to keep per-event latency low (<5s P99 as required).

 ### Odds Compute → Core Kafka (odds.updates.internal.*)
 The odds processor publishes computed odds updates into internal Core Kafka topics (odds.updates.internal.{league}).
 Each message includes metadata headers such as league, game_id, player_id, and model_version.

-Postgres (RDS): odds-compute services query reference/configuration data (e.g., team rosters, game metadata) during enrichment.
-Redis (ElastiCache): odds-compute services cache hot state and provide fast lookups to keep per-event latency low (<5s P99 as required).

 ### Odds Compute → Core Kafka (odds.updates.internal.*)
-The odds processor publishes the computed odds update to an internal Core Kafka topic (odds.updates.internal.{league}).
+The odds processor publishes the computed odds update to an internal Core Kafka topic (`odds.updates.internal.{league}`).
 Each message includes metadata headers like league, game_id, player_id, and model_version.

 ### Internal Topics → Analytics Consumers
-Analytics sinks subscribe to odds.updates.internal.* and stream results into ClickHouse (for real-time queries) and S3/Parquet (for long-term analysis).
+Analytics sinks subscribe to `odds.updates.internal.*` and stream results into S3/Parquet.
 A scheduled Spark job compacts and normalizes these datasets for analysts and quants.

 ### Internal Topic → Replication Hop → Edge Kafka
-A replication process (MirrorMaker 2) continuously reads from odds.updates.internal.* and writes into Edge Kafka as odds.updates.public.*.
+A replication process (MirrorMaker 2) continuously reads from `odds.updates.internal.*` and writes into Edge Kafka as `odds.updates.public.*`.

 Sanitization: Internal-only fields are stripped.